Bhanwarraj/EcomSample-master-master1-master-master/README.md

-##EcomSample - Sample e-commerce Online Shopping App like flipkart, snapdeal, amazon

-This application is a sample of Online Shopping where a person can select desired items to buy and add to the cart.This application is made to reduce Push Notifications.
+This application is made to reduce Push Notifications.

 Technologies Used:
 1.Android Studio